 I have a green card and I moved to a new address six months ago.
-In a few months, I may have to move again because of a new job assignment.
+In a few months, I might have to move again because of a new job assignment.
 Do I really have to tell USCIS every time I move to a new address?

 Yes, you are supposed to tell U.S. Citizenship and Immigration Services (USCIS) every time you move to a new address.
-Almost all non-U.S. citizens who are in the U.S. are required to give USCIS their new address within 10 days of moving.
+Almost all non-U.S. citizens who are in the U.S. are required to give USCIS their new address within ten days of moving.

-People who do not have to give USCIS their address after moving include: diplomats (A visa), foreign government representatives to international organizations (G visa), and some nonimmigrants without visas who are in the U.S. for less than 30 days.
+People who do not have to give USCIS their address after moving include:

-But what if you are a lawful permanent resident (LPR) who has never given USCIS a new address, or has already waited, perhaps a year after moving?
+What if you are a lawful permanent resident (LPR) who has never given USCIS a new address, or has already waited, perhaps a year after moving?
 According to the law, willfully (intentionally) failing to give USCIS your new address is a misdemeanor that can be punished by a fine of up to $200 and up to 30 days in jail.

 The law also says that an LPR can actually be removed (deported) for failing to give USCIS a new address, unless the LPR can prove: (1) that the failure to report a change of address was “reasonably excusable” or (2) that the failure was not “willful.”

 However, in practice, it is unlikely that U.S. immigration authorities would actually prosecute or deport an LPR who failed to update an address.
 Immigration authorities have limited resources and cannot go after every LPR who fails to update an address.
 Nevertheless, strict enforcement is always possible in theory.